The-Microservice-Dungeon/docs/docs/quickGuide/gameBasics.md

 :::danger Take care

-There is some preparation needed, before it is posible to play.
+There is some preparation needed, before it is possible to play.

+In the API documentation you will find, that it says you need an **BearerAuth (admin)**.
+You can ignore this information. **It is obsolet**.

 :::